osamaalmughanni/Kumiko/Kumiko/docs.md

 https://github.com/osamaalmughanni/docs/assets/49910802/deeaad56-3074-4c62-b75f-c6eadb8677ac

-First, enter your email to verify your identity.
-After logging in, check your email for the verification code.
-Remember to check your junk mail folder if you don't recieve any email.
+Enter your email to verify your identity.
+Once logged in, please check your email for the verification code.
+Remember to check your junk mail folder if you don't receive any email.
 Enter or paste the code to access your account.
 The verification code will expire after 10 minutes.

 ## 3 — Organise your scripts